 - Establishment of best practices for both business and IT, including the RPA team

-Organizations have placed the responsibility for RPA with IT but many of them also place the management and support within the business units.
-Regardless of where it resides, there needs to be a defined model as to how testing, deployment, and ongoing maintenance and support will be handled.
+Organizations have placed the responsibility for RPA with IT, but many of them also place the management and support within the business units.
+Regardless of where it resides, you need a defined model as to how you will handle testing, deployment and ongoing maintenance and support.

 All these components are critical to the success of an RPA program and how it is supported daily throughout the organization.

-That’s why it is important to be proactive in your approach to OCM.
-This includes not only the oversight for employee morale as changes are rolled out, but also operational planning and organizational redesign recommendations that need to take place.
+RPA directly impacts employees likely more than any other changes taking place throughout organizations today.
+That’s why it is important to be proactive in your approach to organizational change management.
+This includes not only the oversight of employee morale as you roll out changes but operational planning and organizational redesign recommendations needing to take place for RPA success.

-The more information that can be shared with staff members – for instance, an RPA 101 program – the greater likelihood there will be greater acceptance of the program and subsequent automations.
+The more information you can share with staff members – for instance, an RPA 101 program – the greater likelihood they will accept the program and subsequent automations.

-You should establish Communities of Interest (CoI) groups with members from across the organization who can act as RPA Champions to help to ease the transition across the organization.
+Communities of interest (CoI) groups with members from across the organization who can act as RPA champions can help to ease the transition across the organization.

-More frequent and effective communication and collaboration needs to be established to minimize potential impacts.
+You need to establish more frequent and effective communication and collaboration to minimize potential impacts.

 Develop a CoE to Boost Your Organization’s RPA Success